 Learn Hakomi Mindful Somatic Psychology with Hakomi Institute of California

 If you’re interested in learning an inspiring set of principles and practices for supporting psychological healing and growth, you’ve come to the right place!

-Hakomi California is authorized by Hakomi Institute International to offer training in the Hakomi Method in the states of California, Arizona, Nevada and Hawaii.
-Our co-directors, Shai Lavie, LMFT and Manuela Mischke-Reeds, LMFT are both Certified Hakomi Trainers.
+The Hakomi Institute of California is co-directed by certified Hakomi trainers Shai Lavie, LMFT and Manuela Mischke-Reeds, LMFT, and is authorized by the International Hakomi Institute to offer trainings in the Hakomi Method in the states of California, Arizona, Nevada and Hawaii.

 We welcome you to our new website and hope you enjoy the new courses that our partnership with Embodywise will make available to you.